 The more you learn, the more self-reliant you become and the more money you can save.
 It really is a win, win, win situation.
 And Pinterest makes it so easy that everyone can create their own, tailor made resource library.

 Don’t just stick to the obvious money saving idea boards, sometimes the less obvious ones are great inspiration for saving money, too.
-My favourite example is interiors.
-You might think you’re just pinning pretty pictures but after a while, you’ll notice a definite trend appearing in the colours, styles and themes in the images you pin to your board.
+My favorite example is interiors.
+You might think you’re just pinning pretty pictures but after a while, you’ll notice a definite trend appearing in the colors, styles and themes in the images you pin to your board.
 Take notice.
 It could save you a fortune in decorating mistakes at some point in the future.

 Other money saving posts you might like:

 - When Money Is Tight – Tips for Living on Next to Nothing

 - Single Parents: Smart Money Habits for a Simple, Happy Life

 - Stop Impulse Spending with this Neat Trick

 - 10 Painless Ways to Save $100 Each Year

 - The Top 5 Ways to Spend Less Money

 - 10 Easy Ways to Reduce Food Waste and Save Money